We use cookies

 Hatchet’s task-level retry feature is a simple and effective way to handle transient failures in your tasks, improving the reliability and resilience of your tasks.
 By specifying the number of retries for each task, you can ensure that your tasks can recover from temporary issues without requiring complex error handling logic.

-Remember to use retries judiciously and only for tasks that are idempotent and can safely be repeated.
+Remember to use retries judiciously and only for tasks that are idempotent.
 For more advanced retry strategies, such as exponential backoff or circuit breaking, stay tuned for future updates to Hatchet’s retry capabilities.